Writer, economic migrant and orchid

 Jason Donald

-Author of Choke Chain (2009) and Dalila (2017)external link, both published by Johnathan Cape
+Author of Choke Chain (2009) and Dalila (2017)external link, both published by Jonathan Cape

 Born in Scotland